 Music from specialized websites

-With this goal in mind, reputable players using Twitch are beginning to get music from specialized websites such as Epidemic Sound or Envato Elements.
+With this goal in mind, reputable players using Twitch are beginning to get music from specialized websites such as Legis Music or Epidemic Sound.

 The difference between Epidemic Sound and other similar services is that you don’t have to pay certain royalty for each song but, through your monthly subscription, you will be able to use all the musical themes you want without having to inform them of anything.